Israel's map and evacuation messages for Gaza are adding to the chaos

 Many residents in Gaza have little electricity or internet service, making it difficult to access the map.
 And those who have identified their zone according to the map have received mixed messages from both the Israeli military and other residents about whether their zone had been ordered to evacuate.

+Heba Usrof, who is from Khan Younis, where heavy fighting is taking place, tells NPR she looked at the map Israel provided and her zone was not listed for evacuation.

 "My house was in zone 55.
-The last zone on the evacuation list was 54," 29-year-old Heba Usrof told NPR.
-She's from Khan Younis, where heavy fighting is taking place now.
+The last zone on the evacuation list was 54," says 29-year-old Usrof.

-She says she looked at the map, and her zone was not one listed for evacuation.

-"Right after the truce was over, they hit right next to our house," Usrof said.
+"Right after the truce was over, they hit right next to our house," Usrof says.

 "They hit again the following day," she says.
 "An Israeli soldier contacted our neighbor, instructing him to evacuate and tell everyone else to do the same."